BluGenes-source/Easy-CSV-Marker-Utility-CMU-/SetUp.md

 # Chapter Marker Utility (CMU)

+Updated to use VS 2022 and JUCE 7.04

 A utility to create chapter markers from a comma seperated value file (CSV) exported from DaVinci Resolve, or any video editor that can export CSV files.